-What is the flight time from Glasgow to Portugal?
+What is the flight duration from Glasgow to Portugal?

 Unfortunately there are no direct flights flying between Glasgow and Portugal so the flight duration below is a calculation based on a commercial airliner flying directly from Glasgow to Portugal